Graysen-W1/Graysen-W1/docs/README.md

 * 🌍  Located in Florence Al
 * 🧠  I'm most knowledgeable in Java and Python programming
 * 🤝  I'm in the process of learning HTML, CSS, and JavaScript
 * ⚡  I love learning knew things, especially when it comes to technology.
+* 🐈  My favorite animals are cats

 ### Skills